Trauma Service

 2014 Prothrombin complex concentrate protocol

-Airway Management Flowchart + set up Airway trolley
+Airway Management Flowchart and set up of airway trolley

 2016 Consultant (Trauma Service) in post